liferay/liferay-docs/develop/tutorials/articles/user-interfaces-with-alloyui/using-select-lists-to-present-options.markdown

         </aui:fieldset>
     </aui:form>

-The next section shows you how to retrieve a select list's selected option by leveraging the AlloyUI modules in an `aui:script` tag inside a JSP.
+Next, you'll see how to retrieve a select list's selected option by leveraging the AlloyUI modules in an `aui:script` tag inside a JSP.

 ### Getting the Selected Option Using an AlloyUI Script [](id=getting-the-selected-option-using-an-alloyui-script)

-The example here retrieves the select list's selected option and displays the option's value to the user in an alert.
-The following steps explain how to implementing this:
+This example retrieves the select list's selected option and displays the option's value to the user in an alert:

 1. Add an `aui:script` element in your JSP and set the `use` attribute to `node` and `event`: